 - Use a 14mm socket to push the tensioner away from the belt by turning it clockwise.
 You will need to use a cheater bar to move the tensioner back.

-- Install the new belt on your Mazda by making sure it is routed as per the belt routing diagram or reference your pictures.
+- Install the new belt on your Mazda by ensuring it is routed as per the belt routing diagram or reference your pictures.
 The last step is to slide the belt under the tensioner.
-Before you do that, make sure to check that the belt is properly seated on all the pulleys, or you will have a hard time installing the belt.
+Before you do that, check that the belt is seated correctly on all the pulleys, or you will have difficulty installing the belt.